void

 Bergen Aftenblad,7.9.1910

-German Poland consisted mainly of the Prussian province of Posen (Prowincja Poznańska, Provinz Posen) and was with 2 million inhabitants (1910) much smaller than Russian Poland.
+German Poland consisted mainly of the Prussian province of Posen (Prowincja Poznańska, Provinz Posen) and was, with 2 million inhabitants (1910), much smaller than Russian Poland.
 Poles made up two thirds of the population but had little influence on governance.
-Like in Russia Polish culture and language were subjugated and the province was subjected to severe Germanisation, particularly during and after Bismarck's reign.
-On the other hand Posen was the most prosperous of the areas populated by Poles.
-They were however obliged to serve in the German Imperial army.
+As in Russia, Polish culture and language were suppressed and the province was subjected to severe Germanisation, particularly during and after Bismarck's reign.
+On the other hand, Posen was the most prosperous of the areas populated by Poles.
+They were, however, obliged to serve in the German Imperial army.

 Austrian Poland